udacity/create-your-own-adventure/english/math/math.md

-Hmm..
 I'm thinking of an order of infinity between 12 and infinity.

 What order of infinity am I thinking of?